Fixture (tool): Drilling fixtures

 Drilling fixtures cover a wider range of different designs and procedures than milling fixtures.
 Though workholding for drills is more often provided by jigs, fixtures are also used for drilling operations.

 Two common elements of drilling fixtures are the hole and bushing.
 Holes are often designed into drilling fixtures, to allow space for the drill bit itself to continue through the workpiece without damaging the fixture or drill, or to guide the drill bit to the appropriate point on the workpiece.
 Bushings are simple bearing sleeves inserted into these holes to protect them and guide the drill bit.

 Because drills tend to apply force in only one direction, support components for drilling fixtures may be simpler.
 If the drill is aligned pointing down, the same support components may compensate for the forces of both the drill and gravity at once.
 However, though monodirectional, the force applied by drills tends to be concentrated on a very small area.
 Drilling fixtures must be designed carefully to prevent the workpiece from bending under the force of the drill.

+Welding fixtures

+Welding fixtures are used to hold subcomponents of a welded assembly in place for fabrication together into one complete unit.
+These fixtures are often actuated using manual (hand) clamps or pneumatic clamps if paired with robotic automation.
+A robust robotic arc welding fixture is a part-holding tool used to constrain components for welding in an automated system.
+Welding fixtures locate parts using these clamps to secure important aspects of the subcomponent, such as holes, slots, or datum surfaces.

+Careful considerations must be made when designing welding fixtures.
+Proper clearance must be allowed for welding torch access.
+This can be especially difficult to accommodate if the torch is a large spot-welding gun.
+The welding fixture must be designed to allow all subcomponent parts to nest together properly to obtain the necessary amount of gap for fusion.
+Weld orientation is a paramount concern, as sloping or vertical welds can lead to weld drip, which will result in cratering and undercutting where the bead should blend into the base metals, resulting in a weak weld and a risk of cracking at the edge of the bead.

+Similar build strategies are used for welding fixtures that are employed with milling fixtures and drilling fixtures.
+The weld torch is most often moved to the workpiece.
+Welding jigs, in comparison, are commonly used with pedestal welders and linear weld torches, moving the workpiece to the torch.
+Modular fixturing strategies can be deployed in production scenarios where a setup is needed for a run of the same part in a shorter period of time.
+Fixture plates and common workholding solutions are designed to accommodate these scenarios.